ruslankhayrut/python-course/README.md

 Check your installation by executing `jupyter notebook` command in a command shell.
 You should see a jupyter notebook running here: `http://localhost:8888/tree`.
 A browser window should open automatically once a notebook is launched.

+# How to submit solutions

+For each task create a new branch from `master` called `feature/<test_name>_solution`.

+Copy a notebook with the task and call it `<notebook_name> Solution.ipynb`.
+Then write your code in this notebook.

+For project-like tasks you can write code in simple .py files, not in notebooks, if it's more convenient for you.

+Once completed, create a pull-request.